jborkowski/esp-jokes-rs/README.md

 ## Contributing

 We welcome contributions to this project.
-If you have ideas for more jokes, improvements, or want to add features, feel free to open an issue or a pull request.
+If you have ideas for more improvements or want to add features, feel free to open an issue or a pull request.

 ## License